 Once Raniere was able to draw a subject into the NXIVM brand of self-improvement seminars, he quickly worked to establish a rigid hierarchy among the members.
-Raniere established the title “Vanguard” for himself, and “Prefect” for his second-in-command Allison Mack.
+Raniere established the title “Vanguard” for himself, and “Prefect” for his second-in-command Nancy Salzman.
 He used colored sashes to establish rank among the rest, a hierarchical system of rules to control NXIVM members.

 From the ranks of his professional development hierarchy, Raniere recruited high-ranking members into a secret organization within the NXIVM brand called “DOS” or “The Vow”.
 Raniere demanded these elite members recruit female slaves to work under them and perform menial tasks.
 The top members of DOS subjected women to corporal punishment from the “masters”.

 The NXIVM brand used branding, violence, and forced sex against its cult members

 The DOS organization was known as a “secret sisterhood” and slaves were encouraged to recruit their own slaves to work under them.
 The DOS was a pyramid scheme of slaves recruiting other slaves, all under Raniere’s power.
 Slaves were branded with their master’s initials, usually Raniere or Mack, and were forced to have sex with Raniere.